 Neither let the eunuch say, Behold, I am a dry tree.
 For thus saith the Lord unto the eunuchs that keep my sabbaths, and choose the things that please me, and take hold of my covenant; even unto them will I give in mine house and within my walls a place and a name better than of sons and of daughters: I will give them an everlasting name, that shall not be cut off.

 The story concerns the love of an elder monk for his younger monastic brother.
 This story brings together my interests in religion and spirituality and issues of gay love.
 This story is absolutely chaste; there’s no naughtiness or shenanigans, and is intended as a parable or metaphor.

-I also have a half-dozen short stories in various stages of completion that I hope to make some more progress on.
+I also have a dozen short stories in various stages of completion that I hope to make some more progress on.
 I don’t know how to describe them, since they don’t seem to fit nicely into any genre.
 They are more literary fictions: some have religious themes, some have gay themes.

 I’m also preparing some new blog posts that I hope to have up soon.
 It’s in my blog where I get to be humorous, and write funny, even outright silly things!